Gould Memorial Library: Site

 The Gould Memorial Library is on a high plateau in the University Heights neighborhood of the Bronx in New York City.
 The plateau is 170 ft above sea level and overlooks the Harlem River immediately to the west.
 When Gould was built, the plateau had views of the Palisades to the west, Spuyten Duyvil to the north, Long Island to the east, and the South Bronx to the south.
 The modern site overlooks the Major Deegan Expressway, the Metro-North Railroad's Hudson Line, and the Harlem River to the west.
-Gould was originally part of New York University (NYU)'s campus.
-Since 1973, Gould has been part of the Bronx Community College (BCC), operated by the City University of New York (CUNY).
+Gould was originally part of New York University's (NYU) campus.
+Since 1973, Gould has been part of Bronx Community College (BCC), operated by the City University of New York (CUNY).
 The library occupies a land lot whose official address is 1930 Sedgwick Avenue.

 The library is flanked by the Hall of Languages to the south and the Hall of Philosophy to the north.
 The three buildings are placed at the top of the plateau.
 The building is about 30 ft above Sedgwick Avenue, which runs directly to the west.
 The Hall of Fame for Great Americans runs to the west of the Gould Memorial Library, Hall of Languages, and Hall of Philosophy.
 The Hall of Fame, composed of a 630 ft stone colonnade as well as a brick walkway, contains bronze portrait busts of prominent Americans.
 The Hall of Fame was designed to conceal the Gould Memorial Library's foundation.
 The portion of the colonnade next to the library is circular in plan.
 West of the Hall of Fame is a fountain facing Sedgwick Avenue.
 To the east, a promenade cuts across BCC's quad.
 The promenade originally extended to Ohio Field, but a student center was built between the library and Ohio Field in 1953.